| |

 Microphone: Shure SM7B

-- Wind Screen: The foam piece on the front of my mic protects it from hard breath sounds, wind, and plosives (hard P-sounds), improving the audio a bit.
-The SM7B comes with one specifically for podcasting / close talking.
+• Wind Screen: The foam piece on the front of my mic protects it from hard breath sounds, wind, and plosives (hard P-sounds), improving the audio a bit.
+The SM7B comes with one specifically for podcasting / close talking, though I got this yellow one to match the brand.

-- Boom Arm: This is what my mic is attached to.
+• Elgato Wave Arm LP: This is what my mic is attached to.
 It keeps the mic off my desk, and gives me a lot of flexibility on placement, allowing me to improve my mic technique.
+I went with the Low Profile because it better keeps the mic and arm out of camera frame!

-My current interface is the increasingly popular Rodecaster Pro.
+My current interface is the popular Rodecaster Pro II.
 It’s $600, but you get a full, 4-input podcast studio – you don’t even need a computer to record your show.

 That said, it plugs right into your computer, and with the Rodecaster Pro software, you have lots of control over what tracks get recorded.